Araucanía Region: Demography

-Spanish settlers first arrived in Aracunia (one of two regional names) in the 1550s, but were unable to subdue the indigenous Mapuche.
+Spanish settlers first arrived in Araucanía (one of two regional names) in the 1550s, but were unable to subdue the indigenous Mapuche.

 In the late 19th century, the Chilean government endorsed a large-scale immigration and settlement program for the area.
 At the time, Chile often endorsed land allotment advertisement to Europeans, notably in Germany, Austria, and Switzerland, from where most of the new arrivals came.
-Beginning in the mid-19th century with the German Revolutions, immigrants were often fleeing political upheaval and poor economies, and seeking a new place to live.
-Other immigrants were Basques from northern Spain or southwest France, and some Argentines from across the Andes.
+Beginning in the mid-19th century, with the German Revolutions, immigrants were often fleeing political upheaval and poor economies, seeking a new place to live.
+(Read German colonization of South Chile) Other immigrants included Basques, from the northern Spanish border with southwest France, and some Argentines from across the Andes.